dhutapratama/docs/passport.md

 <a name="passport-or-sanctum"></a>
 ### Passport Or Sanctum?

-Before getting started, you may wish to determine if your application would be better served by Laravel Passport or [Laravel Sanctum](/docs/{{version}}/sanctum).
-If your application absolutely needs to support OAuth2, then you should use Laravel Passport.
+Before getting started, you may wish to determine if your application would be better served by Lets Passport or [Lets Sanctum](/docs/{{version}}/sanctum).
+If your application absolutely needs to support OAuth2, then you should use Lets Passport.

-However, if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use [Laravel Sanctum](/docs/{{version}}/sanctum).
-Laravel Sanctum does not support OAuth2; however, it provides a much simpler API authentication development experience.
+However, if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use [Lets Sanctum](/docs/{{version}}/sanctum).
+Lets Sanctum does not support OAuth2; however, it provides a much simpler API authentication development experience.

 <a name="installation"></a>
 ## Installation